-I’ve been reflecting upon luxury travel, sustainable travel and responsible tourism following a spate of sumptuous experiences we’ve had in recent months for magazine assignments – the Relais and Chateaux Route du Bonheur in New Zealand, which had us staying at beautiful luxury lodges there, a 10-day Borneo cruise on board a super-yacht with Orion Expeditions, and, most recently, an Epic Thailand journey aboard the opulent Orient Express Eastern & Oriental train.
+I’ve been reflecting upon luxury travel, sustainable travel and responsible tourism following a spate of sumptuous experiences, from Relais and Chateaux luxury lodges in New Zealand to a Borneo cruise on a super-yacht with Orion Expeditions, and an Orient Express Eastern & Oriental train journey.

 So why have these luxury travel experiences had me thinking about responsible tourism more than other trips we’ve done, like, say, island hopping in the Mediterranean, the safari we did in Kenya a couple of years ago, our many road trips in Italy over the years, or staying in a swish serviced apartment in Sydney?

 I guess it’s because when we embark on trips we’ve organized ourselves, when we’re travelling independently, and when we’re settling into one city for a while, we are in a much better position to understand the impact of our travel — whether it’s on the people we encounter, the local community, the environment, the country, and even the world.

 Whenever I organize any kind of travel that we do I am continually asking myself questions about how sustainable it is — what kind of carbon footprint will we be leaving by flying instead of taking the train or driving, how green is that airline, hotel or tour company, is that five star resort we’re staying at giving anything back to the community, where are the products sold at that local market mainly coming from and who are the profits really going to, and is that restaurant focused on local seasonal produce or are they importing most of the items on their menu?